 Adobe Audition is a cross-platform, subscription-based audio editor designed for post-production, such as adding reverb effects and making the audio broadcast-ready.
 You’ll get the best value if you find yourself changing hardware often and/or you already use Adobe’s Creative Cloud.

 Adobe Audition specializes in batch processing and macros, helping you churn out many similar audio recordings by applying the same effects to them all.
-Speaking of which, Adobe Audition leverages the full might of Adobe’s stock platform, providing you with thousands of stock audio effects and royalty-free loops.
+Adobe Audition leverages the full might of Adobe’s stock platform, providing you with thousands of stock audio effects and royalty-free loops.
 The automated Remix tool will adjust any audio to fit your set length, which seems best used on popular, formulaic songs.

 This is not an exacting tool.
 It’s meant for on-the-fly editing and nudges you into joining the Adobe platform so you can leverage other Adobe products.
 Adobe markets Audition as the perfect tool for audio finishing, which is fine if you accept that’s pretty much all it can do.